 One thing that has changed in the last generation is the exponential rise in consumer goods designed to make us more anti-social.
 TV's, fancy phones and portable entertainment gadgets all enable us to inhabit a virtual world where personal contact is rendered virtually unnecessary.
 The authorities have considerately removed most post boxes so gadgeteers watching a 'big-bottomed-lady video' while walking the streets don't crash into a red pillar.
 We scrimp, save or borrow to buy the biggest, fanciest accessories so we can watch and listen to an ever-increasing back catalogue of drivel in splendid isolation.

 A friend of ours came to dinner the other night and he was wearing a 'smart' watch.
 It was a monster and permanently illuminated (presumably so people have to ask about it).
+He dangled his hand down the side of the chair and twiched his wrist, just to draw attention to Big Ben so I'd be forced to ask about it.
 A marvellous piece of kit indeed.
 It had GPS (global positioning satellite) technology which tells you, at the press of a button, whether you are in the kitchen or the lounge.
 Plus, not only will it warn you that your heart-beat is reaching danger levels while walking to the chippy, it also tells you if it's raining.
 I'd not come across one before so did a little research.
-Apparently you can search the internet and get 'important notifications sent straight to your wrist' (!!?).
+Apparently you can search the internet and 'get important notifications sent straight to your wrist' (!!?).
 Apparently you can pay for your groceries without getting your wallet out.
 I can see me having a row with mine when it fails to recognize my pin number while standing at the front of a busy line, 'no you thick moron, I said 65**.'

 Anything I really want to watch on TV is subscription only – sport mainly.
 Though I realize that balls are not everyone's cup of tea, it's something that I would have to pay for if I was so inclined (or adequately solvent).
 My alternative is watching a bunch of talentless dipsticks arguing over the (staged) cost of antiques or overblown cookery experts using ingredients that any self-respecting health expert tells us will kill us.
 For those on and around the minimum wage, and there are plenty of them, you have to work for the thick end of a month to pay for your gadget's subscriptions.
 There's not much smart about this as far as I can see.

 So what's improved in the last twenty years?
 Well, the availability of stuff perhaps.
 Shopping is easier (if you can get there) with the advent of more competition and choice of goods.
 Our German friends have shaken the traditional outlets out of any complacency they may have had.
 We can now buy buffalo and reindeer or procure fruit and exotic veggies year round.
 And of course you can shop on-line.
 Without doubt there are savings to be made compared to the high street but it's a bit too easy to surf on your gadget and end up buying what normally would only have been a 'possible'.
 However, thanks to the rise in courier companies, it's easy (too easy?) to return goods.
 I've heard that people buy an article of clothing, wear it once, then send it back.
 Wouldn't have happened in the gentlemen's outfitters of times past.
-I can only imagine the proprietors response if I took back a jacket with a dollop of ketchup on it.
+Remember Vernon Haigh on Church Street, a wonderful, traditional emporium.
+I can only imagine the proprietor's response if I took back a jacket with a dollop of ketchup on it.

 My brother-in-law wanted a radio so I suggested a DAB type.
-Now whether that was good advice or not is open to question but I went to buy him one from a major electronics retailer.
-They had a number of models in stock and a few in our price range, so I asked for a demonstration.
-All except one sat there and hissed at us - and that was playing Punjabi music.
+Now whether that was good advice or not is open to question but I went to buy him one from a major electronics retailer (that you might encounter at a local Indian Restaurant perhaps?!).
+They had a fair number of models in stock but only a few in our price range, so I asked for a demonstration.
+Every radio sat there and hissed, except one, and that was playing Punjabi music.
 I pointed out to the (very helpful) assistant that this wasn't over-promising.
 'They don't work inside this building very well,' she said, 'it's the roof I think.'